-If you were to tell me that your company had never looked at its supply chain costs and sought to deliver reductions, I’d be mightily surprised.
+If you were to tell me that your company had never looked at its supply chain costs and sought to deliver reductions, I would be mightily surprised.
 On the other hand, if you told me your company hasn’t been able to sustain any progress in supply chain cost reduction, I wouldn’t be surprised at all.

 Most companies start out with the best intentions to achieve successful and sustainable supply chain cost management, but somehow seem to lose momentum, only to see costs increase again in fairly short order.